HashiCraft/securing-kubernetes/docs/prepare_hack.md

 Final size of elf file: 1097244 bytes
 ```

-Lets double check that the payload is correctly generated, by making it executable and running it.
+Let's double check that the payload is correctly generated, by making it executable and running it.

 ```shell
 ┌──(root💀kali)-[/]